418-beamers/418-beamers.github.io/index.md

 | Monday, December 1 | MLP Complete | TBD |
 | Sunday, December 7 | Stretch, Presentation, & Report | TBD |

-Exact work distribution is yet to be determined and will be filled in by the mid-project check in.ã
+Exact work distribution is yet to be determined and will be filled in by the mid-project check in.